Monday-Friday7:30 a.m. - 5:30 p.m.

 A major flood in 1933 completely washed away a large natural stone arch, its top 50 feet above the road bed that originally stood just south of the ranch’s southern boundary.

 Idylease Ranch operated from 1913 until 1942.
 It is uncertain when Mrs. Reynolds died, but John Reynolds remarried and his second wife, Eva Dell Reynolds, lived on Reynolds as a working ranch from 1948 until 1975.
 The ranch became too much for Eva to manage after John died of cancer in 1954.
-She couldn’t afford to pay the taxes on the ranch, so, to avoid losing the ranch entirely, she burned down the cabins in Piano Meadows.
+She couldn’t afford to pay the taxes on the ranch, so, to avoid losing the ranch entirely, she burned down the cabins in Piano Meadows for insurance money.

 Reynolds Ranch was acquired by Jefferson County Open Space from the Matthes-Reynolds family on May 28, 1975, with Mrs. Eva Dell Reynolds making a gift of the ranch house, buildings and a part of the land as a memorial to her husband, John A. Reynolds.
 Reynolds Park was listed on the Colorado State Register of Historic Sites on February 4, 1977, and dedicated on October 21, 1977.
 A second tract of land was purchased from John and Vivian Tekler in 1980, and a third tract was acquired in 2001 from Open Lands Inc., a.k.a.
 Quapaw Investments.
 As homesteaded land, Reynolds Park truly represents the history and heritage of Jefferson County’s pioneers and early settlers.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511